magnNorth/gulp-sass.compiler/readme.md

 ## Deploy

-THe build drops the new file in to deploy folder.
+The build drops the new file in to deploy folder.